 Human Kinetics vs Kinesiology

 People tend to confuse Kinetics with Kinesiology, mainly because they have many similarities.
-Both the fields study about the human body, its movements, anatomy and better health.
+Both fields study the human body, its movements, anatomy, and better health.

 Massage therapy might seem to be designed to relieve pain, but it has deeper intentions to it.
 One of the main teachings in massage therapy is understanding the concepts of body movement.
 Enhancing body movement is the goal of therapeutic Kinesiology.